GabeSamurai/ParadiseOS/README.md

 by following the a singular logic design to the end seems, at least to me, to... cant say into words.

-This is what differs it from a directory/file behavior
+This is what differs it from a directory/file behavior, which is cool, and make it feels i am play videogame.

 ## Proposed New Nomenclature